nimishakarnatak/nimishakarnatak.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I conduct human-centered research in the domain of healthcare and accessibility.

+# Interests to show in About widget
+interests:
+  - Human-Computer Interaction
+  - Wellness Technologies
+  - Human-AI Interactions
+  - ICT4D
+  - Applications of Large Language Models in HCI

 # Education to show in About widget
 education: